krisnaajiep/php-todo-list-api/README.md

 # PHP Todo List API

 A RESTful API built with PHP and MySQL that allows users to manage their to-do list.
 It supports pagination and filtering by status.
 This API uses [php-jwt](https://github.com/firebase/php-jwt) for JWT authentication, [phpdotenv](https://github.com/vlucas/phpdotenv) for loads environment variables and [guzzle](https://docs.guzzlephp.org/en/stable/index.html) for PHP HTTP client.
+Inspired by [roadmap.sh](https://roadmap.sh/projects/todo-list-api)

 ## **Getting started guide**